Kwaddo/dopher/README.md

 Dopher is an advanced 3D rendering engine that utilizes raycasting techniques similar to those used in classic games like Wolfenstein 3D and Doom.
 It creates an immersive pseudo-3D visualization from a 2D map, featuring textured walls, sprite-based NPCs, dynamic lighting effects, and realistic floor rendering with distance-based shading.

 The engine employs Digital Differential Analysis (DDA) for precise wall detection and implements a z-buffer system for proper depth sorting of walls and sprites.
 This allows for realistic occlusion of NPCs behind walls and accurate perspective rendering.
-The engine features smooth player movement with momentum-based physics, dynamic field of view adjustments during sprinting, interactive NPCs with a typewriter-style dialog system, and a weapon system with enemies that can be damaged and eliminated.
+The engine features smooth player movement with momentum-based physics, dynamic field of view adjustments during sprinting, and interactive NPCs with a dialogue tree system.

 At its core, Dopher combines efficient raycasting algorithms with modern rendering techniques to create a seamless retro-inspired gaming experience.
 The physics system provides realistic movement with momentum, crouching capabilities, and collision detection, while the sprite system handles transparent NPCs that can be occluded by walls.
 The dynamic FOV system smoothly transitions during player movement, enhancing the sense of speed and immersion.

 ## Features

 - First-person perspective rendering with raycasting
+- Complete UI system with main menu, options, and pause menus
 - Textured walls with proper perspective and distance shading
 - Realistic floor rendering with gradient darkness based on distance
-- Sprite-based NPCs with transparency and occlusion
-- Interactive NPCs with typewriter-style dialog system
-- Weapon system with muzzle flash effects and recoil animation
+- Weapon system with muzzle flash effects
+- Interactive dialogue trees with multiple response options
-- Enemy health system with damage and death mechanics
+- Frame-distributed enemy AI with health and combat system
-- Ammo management with limited resources
-- Performance-optimized enemy AI with frame distribution
+- Performance optimizations with double-buffered rendering
+- Adaptive screen resolution and fullscreen handling
+- Configurable game settings through options menu
-- Texture caching for dialog text rendering
+- Texture caching for dialogue text rendering with LRU eviction
-- Enemy pathfinding with obstacle avoidance
+- Enemy pathfinding with obstacle avoidance and AI states
 - Collision detection with walls and NPCs using circular hitboxes
 - Distance-based shading and fog effects
 - Dynamic FOV during sprinting with smooth LERP transitions
 - Physics-based movement system with momentum and friction
 - Crouching mechanics that adjust player height and speed
 - Dash ability with cooldown for quick movement bursts
-- Advanced texture mapping with proper coordinate calculation
-- Configurable display settings and game parameters
-- Simple 2D map system with extensible layout
+- Frame rate control system for consistent gameplay
 - Z-buffer implementation for proper depth sorting
 - Head bobbing effect during movement
 - Multiple wall textures support
 - Fullscreen toggle support (F key)
-- Optimized rendering with goroutines
+- Multi-threaded rendering with goroutines
 - Transparent sprite rendering with proper depth testing
 - Minimap toggle (TAB key)
 - Fullscreen megamap toggle (M key)
 - Real-time player position and direction indicators
-- Multi-level visualization with different wall types
-- Semi-transparent map overlays
-- Pause menu system with game control options
-- Font management system with TTF support
-- Centralized event handling system
-- Game state management with pause/resume functionality
-- CI/CD with GitHub Actions workflow
+- Continuous integration with GitHub Actions

 ## Controls